ohmstance/trilium-lightpad-theme/README.md

 ![TriliumLightpadScrollableLauncherPaneDesktop](https://github.com/ohmstance/trilium-lightpad-theme/assets/58171737/8036936d-3c05-4225-a8cd-ba971a10b24a)

 ## Mobile frontend
-I tried looking for other note-taking application because the default Trilium theme sucks for mobile use.
-Eventually, I stayed with Trilium as I like organizing my notes into trees -- so I tried my hand to make Trilium a bit more usable on my phone.
+I started looking for other note-taking application because the default Trilium theme sucks for mobile use.
+I decided stayed with Trilium as I like organizing my notes into trees -- so I tried my hand to make Trilium a bit more usable on my phone.

 ### Changes
 - Moved launcher pane to the top when portrait and made it scrollable.